 Symptoms of aplastic anemia include:

 - Nosebleeds and bleeding gums

 We'll ask about your symptoms and medical history.
 We'll do a physical exam.

 - Blood tests

-You will be referred to a blood disorder specialist, a hematologist, or a special treatment center for further evaluation.
+You'll want to be referred to a blood disorder specialist at UVA Health for further evaluation.